PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

 	- latency (uses porttime to measure system latency)

 6)  verify that all project settings are for Win32 Debug release:
-	- hit Alt-F7
+	- type Alt-F7
 	- highlight all three projects in left part of Project Settings window;
 	- "Settings For" should say "Win32 Debug"

-7)  set pm_dll as the active project (e.g. Project->Select Active Project)

-8)  use Build->Batch Build ... to build everything in the project
+7)  use Build->Batch Build ... to build everything in the project

-9)  The settings for these projects were distributed in the zip file, so compile should just work.
+8)  The settings for these projects were distributed in the zip file, so compile should just work.

-10) IMPORTANT!
+9)  IMPORTANT!
 PortMidi uses a DLL, pm_dll.dll, but there is no simple way to set up projects to use pm_dll.
 THEREFORE, you need to copy DLLs as follows (you can do this with <...>\portmidi\pm_win\copy-dll.bat): copy <...>\portmidi\pm_win\Debug\pm_dll.dll to: